marcinpopielec/Pipelines_Construction_Database/README.md

  You can change the password using the command: ALTER USER CONSTRUCTION IDENTIFIED BY new_password;

  ## Designing database
 I used `Data Modeler` to create a logical and physical database model.
-You can see [here](https://github.com/marcinpopielec/Pipelines_Construction_Database/blob/main/Model%20of%20Pipelines_Construction_Database.png)
+You can see [here](https://github.com/marcinpopielec/Pipelines_Construction_Database/blob/main/Model%20of%20Pipelines_Construction_Database.png).

- ## Generating database
-Last step is to copy attached [script: generate_construction.sql](https://github.com/marcinpopielec/Pipelines_Construction_Database/blob/main/Generate%20Pipelines_Construction_Database/generate_construction.sql.sql), paste it in    worksheet of your created user and run this sript.
-To see a list of tables, find CONSTRUCTION@XEPDB1 on the left sidebar and then tables:

-![3](https://user-images.githubusercontent.com/44368998/228776865-bf3ca7be-3c56-4591-bd9b-cdb6e9e69dcb.jpg)

 The database has been designed in accordance with the best practices.
 In most cases it meets requirements of the third normal form.
 It contains  defined relations between tables to keep consistency and integrity of data.
 The entire structure is designed so that all data from construction site can be easily stored and used for reporting and create as-built documentation.

+ ## Generating database
+To implement the database structure, please use the script I created: [script: generate_construction.sql](https://github.com/marcinpopielec/Pipelines_Construction_Database/blob/main/Generate%20Pipelines_Construction_Database/generate_construction.sql.sql), paste it in    worksheet of your created user and run this sript.
+You should already have the entire database created.
+To see a list of tables, find CONSTRUCTION@XEPDB1 on the left sidebar and then tables:

+![3](https://user-images.githubusercontent.com/44368998/228776865-bf3ca7be-3c56-4591-bd9b-cdb6e9e69dcb.jpg)

 ## Populating database
 I have prepared a script with sample data that can be loaded into the database.
 You can find out [here](https://github.com/marcinpopielec/Pipelines_Construction_Database/blob/main/Populating%20Pipelines_Construction_Database/populate_CONSTRUCTION_Database.sql).